Skip to main content

 How you will receive a decision about your loan application

-Your budgeting loan decision is usually sent by letter.
-From 14 November 2022 you can receive telephone communication about your loan decision as well as receiving a loan decision by letter.
-Telephone communications will allow you to receive payment faster than by post.
+Your Social Fund Budgeting loan decision is usually sent by letter.
+You can also receive a telephone communication about your loan decision.
+Telephone communications will allow you to receive your payment faster than by post.

 How much you'll get